HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 Assignment #1 - Store to Azure Table Storage
 ---------------------------------------------

-You have already created two applications that can produce orders.
+You have already created two console applications that can produce orders.
 These act as a substitute for a website with users creating orders.

-One takes in order details from manual input (`GAB.Console.ManualInput`), the other creates a high volume of orders randomly in order to simulate high volume traffic (`GAB.Console.AutomaticInput`).
-They have been designed to run locally on a developer computer.
+One takes in order details as input from the console (`GAB.Console.ManualInput`), the other creates a high volume of orders randomly in order to simulate high volume traffic (`GAB.Console.AutomaticInput`).
+Both applications have been designed to run locally on a developer computer.

-Alter the `GAB.Console.ManualInput` and `GAB.Console.AutomaticInput`-applications so that they store orders to a table in Azure Table Storage.
-You will need to create a table called **orders**.
+Alter the `GAB.Console.ManualInput` and `GAB.Console.AutomaticInput`-applications so that they store orders to a table in **Azure Table Storage**.

 1) Replace the class `InMemoryOrderStorage` with a new class called `AzureTableStorageOrderStorage`.

 2) Implement the methods `Store` and `GetTotalNumberOfOrders` in `AzureTableStorageOrderStorage`

+2.1) Make sure your `Store`-method creates the table **orders** if it doesn't already exist.

+2.2) Use the `OrderEntity`-class for storing an order and map from `Order` to `OrderEntity` before you store the order.

-3) Ensure you have set an *appSetting* named **StorageConnectionString** in the `App.config` of the console-applications:
+3) Ensure you have set an *appSetting* named **StorageConnectionString** in the `App.config` of the console-applications.
+Get the your **Storage Account** connection string from the Azure portal and add it to the configuration as follows:

 	<appSettings>
     	<add key="StorageConnectionString" value="DefaultEndpointsProtocol=https;AccountName=<your storage account name>;AccountKey=<your storage account key>"/>
   	</appSettings>

-4) Run the console applications and watch as orders are stored.
+4) Run the console applications and watch as orders are stored using a Storage Explorer tool or Visual Studio's **Team Explorer**.
 Also, use the console application `GAB.Console.ConsumerOutput` to monitor the throughput.

-Make sure your `Store`-method creates the table "orders" if it doesn't already exist.
-Use the `OrderEntity`-class for storing an order and map from `Order` to `OrderEntity` before you store the order.

 **Definition of Done**: You can run these console applications and watch as they generate orders and store them into your **orders** table.